Jasonxu0109/PlantCdMiner/README.md

     devtools::install_github("junjunlab/BioSeqUtils") ##devtools

-Once all the dependencies are downloaded and loaded, you can run code for PlantCdMiner.
+Once all the dependencies are downloaded and loaded, you can run code (such as ([Random_Forest.ipynb](https://github.com/Jasonxu0109/PlantCdMiner/blob/main/Random_Forest.ipynb)))for PlantCdMiner.

 ## Datasets